sbaldasty/sbaldasty.github.io/content/posts/museum-of-printing/index.md

 I had a special reason to look forward to exploring this particular museum.

 Well naturally the printing technologies and  artifacts on display at the Museum of Printing bring to life a large important swath of that story!

+One of my favorite parts was a hands-on activity where I got to make a cast of my name from molten metal in the same way an operator would prepare a page for mass production.
+Afterward they could melt it down again and repeat, but I got to keep mine!